 Aggravated robbery is a serious offense under Colorado law and can land you in prison for years.
 Plus, aggravated robbery is an extraordinary risk crime, which means your penalties may be enhanced even further.
 If you have been arrested for aggravated robbery or robbery, we urge you to contact an experienced Denver defense lawyer as soon as possible.
 A skilled violent crimes attorney can assess the facts of your case and build a strong defense.

-Aggravated Robbery Attorney in Denver, Colorado
+Denver Aggravated Robbery Attorney

 The penalties for aggravated robbery could potentially uproot your life.
 Not to mention the effect a conviction for a violent offense may have on your employment, future housing, admissions into a university, and the ability to obtain a loan.
 Instead of agonizing over what to do next, start building a formidable defense against your charges today with Law Office of Matthew A. Martin, P.C..